subsquid/docs/docs/quickstart/quickstart-ethereum.md

 ---
 sidebar_position: 10
-title: EVM chains (minimal)
+title: EVM chains
 description: A minimal squid for EVM indexing
 ---

 # Quickstart: EVM chains

-This guide follows through the steps required to clone, build and run a template squid for EVM networks.
-The squid indexes transactions to the "black hole" address `0x0000000000000000000000000000000000000000` and persists the data into a Postgres database.
+The `evm` squid template indexes transactions to the "black hole" address `0x0000000000000000000000000000000000000000`, persists its data into a Postgres database and serves it over a GraphQL API.
 It is intended to be a starter project for building a custom squid indexing logs and transactions data on Ethereum and other EVM chains.

 ## Pre-requisites

-Before getting to work on your very first squid, verify that you have installed the following software:
+Before getting to work on your very first squid, verify that you have installed the following:

 - Node v16.x or newer
 - [Squid CLI](/squid-cli/installation) v2.1.0 or newer